indraai/indra.team/instructions/threefold-resolve.md

 - **Seeking Inspirational Sources:** Surround yourself with people and environments that inspire you towards higher ideals and help you maintain a positive and balanced perspective.

-By understanding and applying the principles of #ThreefoldResolve, we can direct our energies and determinations towards more meaningful and fulfilling objectives.
+By understanding and applying the principles of **#ThreefoldResolve**, we can direct our energies and determinations towards more meaningful and fulfilling objectives.
 This not only aids in our personal and spiritual growth but also contributes positively to the well-being of those around us.
-Join us in the next segment as we continue to explore the transformative aspects of the #VedicThreefoldAlgorithm.
+Join us in the next segment as we continue to explore the transformative aspects of the **#VedicThreefoldAlgorithm**.

 [→ Next: Threefold Food](threefold-food.md)